Kathy Abernethy Menopause Specialist Nurse

 For more information please visit www.kathyabernethy.com

-Treating vaginal dryness
+Why vaginal dryness occurs

 The lubrication glands in our cervix control natural lubrication and when this process is upset, through hormonal changes or when you experience stress and anxiety, vaginal dryness can be an unwelcome side effect.
 The itchiness and irritation are often confused with cystitis and thrush, but medications for these conditions will not help the dryness and can in fact make the situation worse.

-Many women first notice vaginal dryness when making love.
-It can make penetration painful and uncomfortable and if left untreated, can have a significant impact on relationships and self-confidence.
 Some women are aware that they may experience vaginal dryness during the perimenopause or menopause.
 However, there are other times when women can suffer from vaginal dryness which tend to be less known and not really talked about.

 • When starting a hormone based contraception